-Once a child has been admitted to Bishop Douglass, those with the most severe/complex needs will be prioritised for support, and parents of those who fall within this category, will be invited to bespoke school planning and review meetings.
+Once a child has been admitted to Bishop Douglass School, those with the most severe/complex needs will be prioritised for support, and parents of those who fall within this category, will be invited to bespoke school planning and review meetings.
+Support is tailored to match the profile of four broad areas or needs as defined in the SEN Code of Practice 2014: Communication and interaction, Cognition and learning, Social, emotional and mental health and Sensory and/or physical needs.
 The wishes of the child will, of course, be taken into consideration at all times.
 We endeavour to visit feeder primary schools to facilitate transition.
 The SENCO (Special Educational Needs Coordinator); a specialist teacher, can be contacted for assistance and there are a number of staff who support those identified as having special needs or disabilities (we do occasionally use the part-time services of an educational psychologist).

 We liaise with local support services before the end of Year 11, so that a smooth and successful transition is made to post-16 education.

-Our SENCO is Mrs Yvonne Zammit (contactable through the school on 020 8444 5211 or by email firstname.lastname@example.org).
+Our SENCO is Mrs Isabelle Goursaud (contactable through the school on 020 8444 5211 or by email firstname.lastname@example.org).
 Complaints about Special Needs will be dealt with as indicated in the Governors’ Complaints Policy.
 The local authority contact for advice and support is Robin Deavin, SEN Casework Manager, SEN Referral and Assessment Team.
 Details of The Local Offer can be found by clicking here.